jagannath93/File-Management-System/README.md

-Library-Management-System
+File-Management-System
 =========================

-A 'Library Management System' for Manasaram Architects, Bangalore
+A 'File Management System' for Manasaram Architects, Bangalore

 License MIT
 =========================

-Copyright (c) 2014 Manasaram Architects
+Copyright (c) 2014 Manasaram Architects <mansarch@gmail.com>,
-Copyright (c) 2014 Jagannadh Vangala
+Copyright (c) 2014 Jagannadh Vangala <shanmuk.mir@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal